sablier-labs/v2-core/README.md

 ## Background

-Sablier is a cryptoasset streaming protocol that enables trustless streaming of ERC-20 assets.
-In this context, streaming refers to the ability to make payments by the second.
+Sablier is a smart contract protocol that enables trustless streaming of ERC-20 assets.
+In this context, streaming means the ability to make payments by the second.

 Currently, the protocol offers a single type of stream, called a lockup stream.
-In a lockup stream, the stream creator locks up a specified amount of ERC-20 assets in the contract.
+In a lockup stream, the stream creator locks up a specified amount of ERC-20 assets in a contract.
 The recipient of the stream can then withdraw the assets gradually over time.
-The streaming rate is determined by various factors, including the start and end times, and the total amount of assets locked up
+The streaming rate is determined by multiple factors, including the start and end times, and the total amount of assets locked up.

 ## Install